- Experts say that U.S. infrastructure is both dangerously overstretched and lagging behind that of its economic

 How important is infrastructure to the U.S. economy?

 Many analysts say that investing in both new infrastructure and current maintenance would stimulate the economy.
 By increasing efficiency and reliability and lowering transportation costs, it would boost long-term U.S. competitiveness, insulate the economy from shocks, and create jobs.
 Economists generally see infrastructure spending as having a significant “multiplier effect,” meaning that the economic gains are greater than the amount spent.
-A 2014 University of Maryland study [PDF] found that infrastructure investments added as much as $3 to gross domestic product (GDP) growth for every $1 spent, with a bigger effect during a recession.
+A 2022 analysis by the World Bank found that every public dollar invested in infrastructure led to $1.50 in resulting economic activity, with a bigger effect during a recession.

 What is the overall state of the nation’s infrastructure?

 Transport.
 Transportation will require the largest chunk of funding needs.
-The U.S. Government Accountability Office finds that nearly one in four bridges are deficient, with 10 percent categorized as structurally deficient and 14 percent categorized as functionally obsolete.
-While America’s airports carry the most passengers of any country in the world, its aviation infrastructure is also overburdened, with some 20 percent of all arrivals and departures delayed in 2019, according to the Department of Transportation’s Bureau of Transportation Statistics.
+One in three bridges needs to be repaired or replaced, according to the American Road and Transportation Builders Association, and 7 percent are structurally deficient.
+(However, the number of bridges in need of repair has steadily decreased over the past decade).
+While the United States’ airports carry the most passengers in the world, U.S. aviation infrastructure is also overburdened, with some 20 percent of all arrivals and departures delayed in 2022, according to the Department of Transportation’s Bureau of Transportation Statistics.
+Delays have worsened post-pandemic amid pilot and air traffic controller shortages.

 The country’s rail systems are a mixed bag.
-U.S. commercial rail, a large portion of which is owned by the private freight industry, is among the most developed in the world, moving nearly 40 percent of the nation’s goods.
+U.S. commercial rail, a large portion of which is owned by the private freight industry, is among the most developed in the world, accounting for about 28 percent of the nation’s freight movement by ton-miles.
 At the same time, the focus on freight rail has relegated passenger rail to a lower priority.
-Amtrak, the United States’ main provider of intercity passenger rail, has more than $30 billion in backlog [PDF] of infrastructure investments.
+Amtrak, the United States’ main provider of intercity passenger rail, has an estimated repair backlog of more than $45 billion, according to the ASCE.